AI Training

 Mindrift Team

 Google Trends shows that the search term “AI Training” has been steadily rising and reached peak popularity in January of this year.
 LinkedIn boasts over 12,000 AI Training positions in the United States alone.
-Clearly, now is a great time to explore the new AI landscape
+Clearly, now is a great time to explore the new AI landscape and land your first client.

 1. Learn about the field